Keerthibb/Docker-Terraform/README.md

 # Docker-Terraform

-This repository agenda is about to create and run the docker container through Terraform.
+The main focus of this repository is to establish and execute the docker container using Terraform.

 **#Steps1:** Install the Terraform docker provider